MilanLund/migration-tool/README.md

 - Accept POST requests via endpoint.
 - Accept migration data in the JSON format in the body of the request.
 - Validate structure and data types of the migration data.
+- Import migration data in a Kentico Cloud project.
+- Delete migrated data from a Kentico Cloud project in case the import process failed.

 Planned features are:

-- Import migration data in a Kentico Cloud project.
-- Delete migrated data from a Kentico Cloud project.
 - GUI

 ## Usage